 - IPAST–The “Inventory for Partner Anxiety, Stress, and Trauma” is a battery of assessments that examine the partner’s traumatic reactions, family of origin, resiliency, and attachment styles.
 This assessment is appropriate for both men and women and provides clinicians with an overall look at the ways in which an addict’s behaviors has affected their client and his or her ability to overcome and move past the trauma.

 - MAWASI–The Money and Work Adaptive Styles Index (MAWASI ®) evolved out the initial work of Bonnie DenDooven’s search to help others with issues surrounding money and work.
 Utilizing theories in attachment, neuromarketing, and behavioral economics Ms. Dendooven had originally designed the test with 9 subscales.
 A factor analysis revealed 12 subscales.
 These 12 subscales represent the various ways (behaviorally, emotionally, and cognitively) that money and/or work has affected an individual’s life.
 Moreover, they show how the individual has adapted his or her life to those thoughts, feelings, and behaviors.

 Individuals taking assessments and working with other coaches will need to have a joint session with Darrell and their recovery coach.

 Costs for the assessments is as follows: (They are linked to our shop account so clicking on them will take you the purchase page.)

 These costs include online access to take the assessments as well as some compensation for Darrell’s time and training to read and interpret them before any meetings with individuals and couples.

-For questions about the assessments please fill out the form below.
+For questions about the assessments use the “Contact Us” tab at the top of the page.
 If you are ready to set up an initial consultation with Darrell, please print, fill out and return the “Intake Documents” to New Hope Recovery Ministries.